 The author stylesheet is the CSS that is written by the website creator and is declared by the HTML document.
 These style sheets set the styles for the web page and the author of the page defines the styles.

 The user can also write their own styles which override the styles of the user-agent stylesheet or the author stylesheets.
 Some users write their own stylesheets to improve accessibility for their own needs.
+Examples of where they may use a custom stylesheet is to increase the font size, improve color contrast or increase the spacing.

 Order and Position